gremwell/apkscanner/README.md

 Place here a list of available modules, their purpose and how they work

+#### Output

+Describe the analysis directory, what they contain and how to use it.

 ### Reporting

-Still in development phase, the objective will be to generate html/pdf output with a kind of scoring system.
+Still in development phase, the objective will be to generate html/pdf output with a kind of "scoring" system.

 ## Credits